intellifi-nl/push-doc/mqtt_topics.md

 The format for an Intellifi MQTT topic string is

-* `resource-type`/`id`/`action`
-* `resource-type`/`id`/`id_short`/`action`
+* `resource-type`/`id`/`action`/`optional arguments`

 The `resource-type` is the plural form of a noun, this is done so that we have the same naming scheme as in the [web API resources](https://github.com/intellifi-nl/doc-webapi#resources).

 The `id` is the same id as in the resource that you could request with the web API.

-The `id_short` is optional.
-It must be a number.
-It could indicate the serial number of the spot, or the antenna number for the hit.

 The `action` is a verb that represents the event that took place. i.e. `create`, or `request-complete`.
 A complete list of possible actions is given at resource level.
-It is not allowed to start the `action` string with a number (we could not see the difference between an `action` and an `id_short`.
-The `action` string may contain multiple levels (i.e. 'level1/level2/level3').

-An event string may contain extra slashes.
-These allow you to make more specific subscriptions.
+The `optional arguments` may be added and can contain multiple levels.
+All these levels can be used to subscribe.
+It depends on the given action which levels are avaialble.
+In events that come from the spot directly we always add the spot serial number i.e.

-You can assume that the payload of MQTT messages is an UTF-8 encoded JSON message.
-It's specified if this is different.
+In most messages the payload of MQTT messages is an UTF-8 encoded JSON message.
+Every action is specified and will mention a possible different payload if it's different.

 TODO: Can we always include a timestamp in the payload?
 In exactly the same way?
 Would be very handy for saving events into the database.
 How should we do this with pb events?
 You could also save the receive time into the database.